 How Can You Tell if Your Health Provider is a ‘Conscientious Objector’?

-If you are looking for a new GP:
+When looking for a new GP

-If they say yes, write down the date, time, place, and what the doctor said.
-You might need it later.
+YES – record the date, time, place, and what was said.
 Ask them to make a note in your chart that you asked about it today.

 NO – decide how important that is to you and whether you want to continue seeing that GP.

 If you discover later that a healthcare provider won’t offer abortion, contraception, and/or sterilisation